eclipse-velocitas/vehicle-app-python-sdk/README.md

 The easiest way to do it is to create a Pull Request.
 Then the [check license workflow](https://github.com/eclipse-velocitas/vehicle-app-python-sdk/actions/workflows/check-licenses.yml) will fail as versions used no longer match versions stated in the file.
 Copy output from the workflow to the `NOTICE-3RD-PARTY-CONTENT.md` file and update the Pull Request.

+8. Update examples and create a new release

+As we explicitly use our "own" PyPI package we need to udpate references and create a new release, see release section above.